diana96alazzam-401-advanced-javascript/data-structures-and-algorithms-401/challenges/Data-Structures/linkedList/README.md

-# Linked List Implementation
+# Linked List Implementation and Insertion
-Implement the linked list concept.
+Implement the linked list concept and insertion.

 ## Challenge

 Create a singly list with these features:

 **Features**
  - A Node class that has properties for the **value** stored in the Node, and a pointer to the **next** Node.
  - Within the LinkedList class, there is a head property.
 Upon instantiation, an empty Linked List is created.